tmux-plugins/tmux-resurrect/README.md

 - active and alternative window for each session
 - windows with focus
 - active pane for each window
+- "grouped sessions" (useful feature when using tmux with multiple monitors)
 - programs running within a pane!
 More details in the [configuration section](#configuration).
 - restoring vim/neovim sessions (optional).
 More details in